rbillings/Addon-Tests/README.md

     pip install -Ur requirements.txt

+###Create test users
+Some of the tests require logging in as an user, and others require logging in as an editor user or paypal user.
+To run these tests you will need to create accounts on https://addons.allizom.org/.
+If you want to run the tests that require editor access, then you will need to ask someone on irc to upgrade one of your test accounts.

 ### Create a variables.json file
 Some of the tests in this repo need to log into the add-ons website and/or PayPal.
 We store the credentials (i.e., username and password) to access those sites in a file